 - Stomach cramps

 The long-term side effects of loperamide abuse typically include problems with the heart.
-For example, a 28-year-old woman took 400-600 milligrams of the drug every day for a few months.
+For example, a 28-year-old woman took 400-600 milligrams of the drug daily for a few months.
 When doctors conducted an electrocardiogram on her, it revealed a dangerous irregular heartbeat.
 She also had abnormal electrical conduction through her heart.

 - Urinary retention